John L. and Harriette P. McAdoo Dissertation Award

 “Exploring the role of social support, ethnic identity, and psychological empowerment on drug use and sexual risk behavior among urban Black and Hispanic female adolescents”

 As eminent scholars and educators, Drs.
 John L. and Harriette P. McAdoo made significant contributions to the scholarship on ethnic minority families, especially our understanding of African Americans' familial experiences.
-John L. McAdoo was a founding member of the Ethnic Minorities Section.
+John L. McAdoo was a founding member of the Racial and Ethnic Diversity in Families Section.
 Harriette P. McAdoo was the first recipient of the Marie Peters Award and became NCFR President in 1993.
 The purpose of this award is to provide support for the completion of an approved doctoral dissertation with a focus on issues impacting ethnic minority families.

-The winner receives a $450 cash award (presented in two allotments) and a plaque.
+The recipient is presented with a $450 cash award (presented in two allotments) and a plaque.
 A cash award of $225 and a plaque will be presented in the even years.
 The remaining $225 is given in odd years.

 The award is presented biennially (even years) at the beginning of a plenary session at the NCFR Annual Conference.
 Recipients are expected to give an address that, among other things, provides a description of the dissertation research and its implications at a concurrent session at the following annual NCFR Annual Conference (odd years).